 You must have a signed HIPAA business associate agreement with every vendor that touches ePHI

 If your website or data is located on the servers of a vendor, then HIPAA (first in HITECH and subsequently in the Omnibus Final Rule) requires you have a signed and up to date business associate agreement with them.
-This agreement ensures that the vendor is aware of HIPAA Privacy and Security Rules and agrees to follow them at all times.
+This agreement ensures the vendor is aware of HIPAA Privacy and Security Rules and agrees to follow them at all times.

-Choosing a HIPAA-compliant provider will not make your website HIPAA compliant unless you and your designers ALSO take all of the steps to ensure that its design and functionality is complaint.
+Choosing a HIPAA-compliant provider will not make your website HIPAA compliant unless you and your designers ALSO take all of the steps to ensure its design and functionality is complaint.
 This is universal unless you buy a website that is pre-designed by, and fully under the control of, a HIPAA-compliant host.

 So, there are many things to do and a lot is all up to you.
-Of course, just because you have control over the measures you implement – or don’t implement – it doesn’t mean that you can make whatever choice you feel like.
+Of course, just because you have control over the measures you implement – or don’t implement – it doesn’t mean you can make whatever choice you feel like.
 If you make a poor choice and a data breach occurs – or if you are audited – you are likely to be found to be willfully negligent.

-Depending on the nature and extent of the breach – or severity of the HIPAA violation – this could potentially result in a fine of up to $1.5 million, per violation category, per year that the breach or violation has been allowed to persist.
+Depending on the nature and extent of the breach – or the severity of the HIPAA violation – this could potentially result in a fine of up to $1.5 million, per violation category, per year that the breach or violation has been allowed to persist.
 While your insurance policy may cover the cost of a breach, bear in mind criminal charges may also be filed in cases of willful negligence.

-You therefore must carefully consider what is necessary and appropriate to suitably protect health information and the privacy of your users, and those decisions should be based on your website applications and how patient healthcare data and personal identifiers are used and transmitted.
+You therefore must carefully consider what is necessary and appropriate to suitably protect health information and the privacy of your users, and those decisions should be based on your website applications, and how patient healthcare data and personal identifiers are used and transmitted.